statpascal/emul99/readme.txt

 Executing the build script "compile-fpc.sh" generates the binaries "ti99" (the simulator) and "ucsddskman" (a disk image manager for UCSD text files) in the "bin" directory.
+The assembly of the DSR ROMs for the simulated devices and the dummy ROM is optional; these binaries are included in the distribution.

 Changing to the "bin" directory and executing "ti99" starts the simulator with a simple dummy ROM image displaying a message.

 The simulator is configured using text files which can be loaded by giving them as command line argument; e.g.  "ti99 exbasic.cfg".
 If no argument is given, the default file "ti99.cfg" is used.
 All options available are shown and described in "example.cfg".

-Currently it is not possible to change any part of the configuration (e.g., disk images or cartridges) while the simulator is running.
+It is not possible to change any part of the configuration (e.g., disk images or cartridges) while the simulator is running.
 This can be mitigated by running multiple instances with different configurations simultaneously on the same disk images (see below).

 ROM files

 The original ROMs are copyrighted and cannot be distributed with the simulator.
-For a minimal setup, at least the console ROM and GROMs (combined into a single file and padded to 8 KB) are required.
+For a working setup, at least the console ROM and GROMs (combined into a single file and padded to 8 KB) are required.

 Additional ROMs that can be utilized are the original disk controller DSR